 Top Pitfalls of Open Meeting Law: What Your Charter School Board Needs to Know

 Learn from charter school attorney, John Cairns, who helped originate the charter school movement in our country.
 Gain an understanding of what your board needs to know about Open Meeting Law.
 From the basic understanding and purpose of the law to typical misconceptions of Open Meeting Law, John will share a few case studies to provide further clarity.

-Beth Finch, Founder, CharterSource As a founder of Lake Country Academy in Wisconsin, Beth focus areas were: development, marketing, facilities and student recruitment.
-She also served 5 years as Board Chair KIPP Minnesota, part of the KIPP network of over 200 schools nationally.
+Beth Finch, Founder, CharterSource As a founder of Lake Country Academy in Wisconsin, her areas of focus were the following: development, marketing, facilities and student recruitment.
+She also served 5 years as Board Chair KIPP Minnesota, part of the KIPP network of over 225 schools nationally.
 With over 15 years of board management experience, Beth provides boards with the foundational frameworks and systems to govern efficiently.

 Dick has 28 years of experience in bond issuance and finance as an investment banker and financial advisor.
 He also under wrote one of the first tax exempt bonds in the country - Community of Peace Academy.
 He is a regular participant in charter sector support both locally and nationally - often called upon to present for the National Federation of Municipal Analysts and Bond Buyer Seminars.

 John has 40+ years of legal experience, specializing in educational tax exempt organizations.
 He was instrumental in the founding of the charter school sector.
 His board service experience includes: Twin Cities Citizen League, Minnesota Business Partnership and also served as the Executive Director of the Minneapolis City Council.